lucidrains/reformer-pytorch/README.md

-    ff_chunks = 200,      # number of chunks for feedforward layer, make higher if there are memory issues attn_chunks = 8,      # process lsh attention in chunks, only way for memory to fit when scaling to 16k tokens num_mem_kv = 128,       # persistent learned memory key values, from all-attention paper twin_attention = False, # both branches of the reversible network will be attention full_attn_thres = 1024, # use full attention if context length is less than set value reverse_thres = 1024,   # turn off reversibility for 2x speed for sequence lengths shorter or equal to the designated value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper
+    ff_chunks = 200,      # number of chunks for feedforward layer, make higher if there are memory issues attn_chunks = 8,      # process lsh attention in chunks, only way for memory to fit when scaling to 16k tokens num_mem_kv = 128,       # persistent learned memory key values, from all-attention paper full_attn_thres = 1024, # use full attention if context length is less than set value reverse_thres = 1024,   # turn off reversibility for 2x speed for sequence lengths shorter or equal to the designated value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper